s2e-lab/FRANC/README.md

 # FRANC
-This folder contains the source code of the paper titled "franc: A Framework for Improving the Quality ofAutomatically Generated Code."
+This project contains the source code of the paper titled "FRANC: A Framework for Improving the Quality ofAutomatically Generated Code", accepted at the 24th IEEE International Conference on Source Code Analysis and Manipulation (SCAM 2024).

 ## Abstract
-In recent years, the use of automated source code generation utilizing transformer-based generative models has expanded, and these models can generate functional code ac- cording to the requirements of the developers.
-However, recent research revealed that these automatically generated source codes contain quality flaws and vulnerabilities.
-Despite researchers and practitioners attempting to enhance code generation quality, retraining large language models is time-consuming and resource- intensive.
-As a result, our work presents FRANC, a framework for recommending more secure and high-quality source code derived from transformer-based code generation models.
-FRANC includes a static filter to make generated code compilable with heuristics and a quality filter to rank the suggestions based on quality (i.e., code and security smells).
-In addition, FRANC contains techniques for refactoring vulnerable source code.
-The framework has been instantiated with five Python and Java code generation models and six prompt datasets, including a newly proposed one in this work, SOEVAL.
-The static filter improves from 9% to 46% Java suggestions and 10% to 43% Python suggestions regarding compilability.
-The average improvement over the NDCG score for the ranking system is 0.0763, and the repairing techniques repair the highest 80% of prompts.
-The framework, FRANC takes, on average, 1.9845 seconds for Java; for Python, it takes 0.0846.
+In recent years, the use of automated source code generation utilizing transformer-based generative models has grown in popularity.
+These models can generate code according to the developers’ requirements.
+However, recent research showed that these automatically generated source codes can contain vulnerabilities and other quality issues.
+Despite researchers’ and practitioners’ attempts to enhance code generation models, retraining and fine-tuning large language models is not only time-consuming but also resource-intensive and costly.
+Thus, in this paper, we describe FRANC, a lightweight framework for recommending more secure and high-quality source code derived from transformer-based code generation models.
+FRANC includes a static filter to make the generated code compilable with heuristics and a quality-aware ranker to sort the code snippets based on a quality score.
+Moreover, the framework uses prompt engineering to fix persistent quality issues.
+We evaluated FRANC with five Python and Java code generation models and six prompt datasets, including a newly created one in this work (FRANC).
+The static filter improves 9% to 46% Java suggestions and 10% to 43% Python suggestions regarding compilability.
+The average improvement over the NDCG@10 score for the ranking system is 0.0763, and the repairing techniques repair the highest 80% of prompts.
+FRANC takes, on average, 1.98 seconds for Java; for Python, it takes 0.08 seconds.

 ## File Structure